DerGuru/The-Resonant/New Chapters/Part4/P4-08_Tokyo_Underground.md

 Yuki's smile was thin.
 "We keep them where they can't hurt civilians.
 And where, if containment fails catastrophically, the damage can be contained."

 They descended three more levels.
 The air grew colder.
-Jason could feel the pressure of resonance fields layered thick around them—suppression patterns, dampening waves, containment barriers stacked like invisible walls.
+Jason could feel the pressure of resonance fields layered thick around them - suppression patterns, dampening waves, containment barriers stacked like invisible walls.

 And beneath it all, something else.
 Something that made his teeth ache and his integration spike Yellow just from proximity.

 *That's it,* RAE said quietly. *I can feel it.
 Kage-Kōzō.*

 The Japanese containment team was already assembled when they arrived.
-Eight operators, all in tactical gear, all carrying equipment Jason recognized—harmonic dampeners, resonance anchors, emergency failsafes.
+Eight operators, all in tactical gear, all carrying equipment Jason recognized - harmonic dampeners, resonance anchors, emergency failsafes.
 These were professionals.
 Military-trained.
 And grim in a way that spoke of experience with exactly the kind of horror they were about to face.

 Their commander, a woman in her fifties with a scar bisecting her left eyebrow, stepped forward.
 "I'm Captain Hayashi.
 You're the Americans who reformed RP-0."